nickPaterakis/weather-image-classifier/README.md

 # weather-predictor
-A convolutional neural network that can predict if the weather in an image is cloudy, rainy, sunny or sunrise.
+A VGG neural network that can predict if the weather in an image is cloudy, rainy, sunny or sunrise.
 It achieves to find correct more than 90% of the images in test set.
+I used Python, and Keras.

 Results: